philzook58/philzook58.github.io/_posts/2019-05-21-the-beauty-of-the-cone-how-convex-cones-simplify-convex-programming.markdown

 I watched the [Stephen Boyd course](http://web.stanford.edu/class/ee364a/) to get me started in convex programming.
 At the beginning, he spends some time talking about convex sets rather than launching in convex optimization.
 I did not appreciate this sufficiently on the first pass.
 Convex sets are a very geometric topic and I think that for the most part, convex functions are best thought as a special case of them.
-The epigraph of a scalar valued convex function on $latex R^d$ , the filled in area above a graph, is a d+1 dimensional convex set.
+The epigraph of a scalar valued convex function on $ R^d$ , the filled in area above a graph, is a d+1 dimensional convex set.
 Convex constraints on the domain can be thought of as further cutting this shape.
 Finding the minimum of the shape can be thought of as a geometrical problem of finding the furthest point in the -y direction.